 The ARL scheme seeks to support African researchers already based in sub-Saharan African countries and those individuals currently working overseas who wish to return to SSA.

 The focus of the scheme is on ‘rising star’ African Research Leaders.
-Candidates will be high-calibre, early-mid career researchers who show clear ability to cultivate a dynamic and innovative research group, likely to attract increasing international recognition and external funding by the end of the award.
+Candidates will be high-calibre, early-to-mid career researchers, who show clear ability to cultivate a dynamic and innovative research group, likely to attract increasing international recognition and external funding by the end of the award.

 Applications from women are particularly encouraged.
 Candidates wishing to combine their research with domestic responsibilities may seek the award on a part-time basis.
-The terms and conditions of the award make allowances for maternity/paternity leave.
-An allowance will also be made to those researchers whose career has been affected, either by a late start or by an interruption, for personal or family reasons.
+The terms and conditions of award make allowances for maternity/paternity leave.
+Allowance will also be made to those researchers whose career has been affected, either by a late start or by interruption, for personal or family reasons.

-In addition to supporting scientific collaboration with the partner UK institution, the scheme offers the African research leader an opportunity to spend time (up to 3 months) for further career development activities, training or skills development (e.g. research management, mentoring, publication writing, industry internship etc) in either country.
+In addition to supporting scientific collaboration with the partner UK institution the scheme offers the African research leader an opportunity to spend time (up to three months) for further career development activities, training or skills development (for example research management, mentoring, publication writing, industry internship) in either country.

-In this scheme, the MRC/DFID aim to foster research leadership in a variety of academic environments; it is, therefore, unlikely that several awards will be made to any one institution.
+MRC/DFID aim to foster research leadership in a breadth of academic environments; it is therefore unlikely that several awards will be made to any one institution in a single call.

-The scheme is open to talented and enthusiastic investigators working in all biomedical and health research areas.
-Priority will be given to applications that address key health problems relevant to national and regional health needs, hence best conducted in sub-Saharan Africa.
+The scheme is open to talented and enthusiastic investigators working in all health and biomedical research areas.
+Priority will be given to applications that address key health problems relevant to national and regional health needs and hence best conducted in sub-Saharan Africa.

-Activities can be focussed on any major health priority in sub-Saharan Africa, including infectious diseases (major diseases such as malaria, HIV and TB), neglected tropical diseases, zoonotic and emerging diseases, co-infections and issues associated with emerging resistance to current drugs.
-Beyond infections, research can focus on nutrition or non-communicable diseases including metabolic, cardiovascular, cancer, respiratory and mental health research or co-morbidities.
-Basic, fundamental health research approaches, experimental medicine providing mechanistic insight to human diseases, epidemiological (social, genetic, immunological) research, prevention research, public health; systems, modelling and implementation research are all welcomed and if appropriate, research may be targeted to vulnerable or disadvantaged groups including mothers, neonates, children, adolescents or the elderly.
+Activities can be focused on any major health priority in Sub-Saharan Africa including prevention and control of infectious diseases (major diseases such as malaria, HIV and TB), neglected tropical diseases, zoonotic and emerging diseases, co-infections and issues associated with emerging resistance to current drugs.
+Beyond infections, research can focus on nutrition, maternal neonatal health or non-communicable diseases including metabolic, cardiovascular, cancer, respiratory and mental health research or multi-morbidities.
+Basic, discovery health research approaches, experimental medicine providing mechanistic insight to human diseases, epidemiological (social, genetic, immunological) research, prevention research, public health systems, modelling and implementation research are all welcomed and where appropriate, research may be targeted to vulnerable or disadvantaged groups including mothers, neonates, children, adolescents or the elderly.

-The ARL scheme will not support clinical or health related trials including phase 1 safety, proof of principle, efficacy or effectiveness trials of any new medicinal product, device, vaccine or other interventions.
+The ARL scheme will not support clinical or health related trials including phase one safety, proof of principle, efficacy or effectiveness trials of any new medicinal product, device, vaccine or other clinical intervention.
 There are specific strategic streams of funding available for such research proposals.
-However, it will support observational programmes of epidemiological, laboratory, field and clinical research and early stage developmental research which may be associated with, or lead to future intervention evaluation or clinical trials.
-If this is the case the outcomes of the research and how these will be anticipated to inform future work should be made clear.
+However, it will support observational programmes of epidemiological, laboratory, field and clinical research and early stage developmental or formative research which may be associated with or lead to future health intervention evaluation.
+If this is the case, the outcomes of the research and how these will be anticipated to inform future work should be made clear.